 Meanwhile, Waheeda worked with Satyajit Ray in Abhijan (1962), which unfortunately for her was one of the great director’s weakest films and consolidated her position as a top star in the Bollywood Film Industry with Bees Saal Baad (1962), a huge hit based on th classic Sherlock Holmes tale, The Hound of the Baskervilles.
 Strong performances in Mujhe Jeene Do (1963), a dacoit drama and Kohra (1964), a re-make of Hitchcock’s Rebecca (1940) followed.

 With Guide (1965), Waheeda reached the peak of her career.
 Though the novelist RK Narayan on whose book it was based, disowned the film, he had absolutely no complaints with Waheeda’s strong performance as Rosie.
 It was a daring role to play then – that of a woman who goes against the grain of being a typical ‘Bharatiya nari’ and leaves her stifling impotent husband to live in with her lover, a guide who helps her in her ambitions to become a famous dancer.
 It is to Waheeda’s credit that she is able to humanize Rosie to get the viewer’s sympathy with her in spite of the so-called negative shades to her character.
-Whether breaking the metamorphic pot of social constraints or dancing precariously over a ledge in keeping with her dangerous new desires, Waheeda is, to put it simply, outstanding and the life of the film.
+Whether breaking the metamorphic pot of patriarchy or dancing perilously over a ledge in keeping with her new found freedom, Waheeda is, to put it simply, outstanding and the life and soul of the film.
+It is one of the most iconic performances by an actress in Indian cinema history and remains unforgettable even today.

 After Guide, Waheeda’s career graph was strange to say the least.
-Her commercial successes, Ram Aur Shyam (1967) and Patthar ke Sanam (1967), hardly challenged her histrionic ability and the films that did so – Teesri Kasam (1966), Khamoshi (1969), Reshma aur Shera (1971)and Zindagi Zindagi (1972) – where she too responded with splendid performances bombed at the box-office.
+Her commercial successes, Ram Aur Shyam (1967) and Patthar ke Sanam (1967), hardly challenged her histrionic ability and the films that did so – Teesri Kasam (1966), Khamoshi (1969), Reshma aur Shera (1971)and Zindagi Zindagi (1972), where she too responded with splendid performances – did dismally at the box-office.
 She even won the National Award for Best Actress for Reshma Aur Shera, a fine Romeo and Juliet drama set amidst warring Thakur families in Rajasthan.

 In 1974 having more or less reached the end of her career as a leading lady, Waheeda married Kamaljeet, a businessman, who had tried his luck in films in the 1960s – in fact, he had co-starred opposite Waheeda in Shagoon (1964) – and failed, and moved to Bangalore.
 She turned to character roles, often playing Amitabh Bachchan’s mother (Bachchan has always cited her to be his favourite actress) but in the 1980s and 90s, she gradually cut down on film work, busying herself with marketing her brand of breakfast cereal while leading a contented life on her farmhouse in Bangalore.

 Today, having shifted back to Mumbai following her husband’s death, Waheeda continues to do the odd film that interests her.
-Among the last films she has done is Delhi-6 (2009), re-uniting her with her Rang De Basanti director, Rakeysh Mehra.
+Among the last films she has done is Delhi-6 (2009), re-uniting her with her Rang De Basanti director, Rakeysh Mehra, and Anup Singh’s The Song Of Scorpions (2017).